aMod-Team/aMod-Extended-Rankings/README.md

 # aMod-Extended-Rankings

+(Updated new Themes and Modules for latest FluxCP) 11/2015

 Extract the modules and theme folder inside your FluxCP Root directory

 You can now browse your extended WoE and BG Rankings